ng4eb/ng4eb.github.io/src/assets/markdowns/ch4p2.md

 You can also check out the code on [Stackblitz](https://stackblitz.com/edit/ng4eb-lazy-loading-demo).

-## Implementing an authentication router guard
+## Implementing an Authentication Router Guard
 In this section, we will learn how to block unauthenticated access to a route in Angular by implementing a guard.
 A guard is a boolean test that determines whether a visitor is authenticated or not.
 If the test returns true, the visitor is granted access to the route.
 Otherwise, the visitor is denied access and redirected to some other page.

 ![router guard concept](assets/images/ch4/router_guard_concept.jpg)